leejo/CGI.pm/README.md

 directly so that it is processed by the browser, appended to a string, or saved to a file for later use.

-## Creating a standard http header:
+## Creating a standard http header

 Normally the first thing you will do in any CGI script is print out an HTTP header.
 This tells the browser what type of document to expect, and gives other